ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 --- abstract

-This document describes a workflow for remote attestation of integrity of network devices.
+This document describes a workflow for remote attestation of the integrity of network devices.

 --- middle